 The second restaurant called the Hollywood Brown Derby opened in 1929 at 1628 Vine Street.
 It soon became the "it place" with close proximity to the movie studios.
 Caricatures of Hollywood's most prominent actors and comedians adjoined its walls drawn by artist Jack Lane.

 In 1931, a 3rd restaurant opened on 9537 Whilshire Blvd, Beverly Hills.

 A 4th restaurant opened on Los Feliz Boulevard and Hillhurst Avenue.
 Although the building changed hands many times, it was eventually historically preserved.

 Disney acquired the rights and constructed a replica in 1989 for an Orlando park which still operates at present.
 Many of the caricatures reside there, the only thing left from one of Hollywood's most iconic restaurants.

-'Where can I get a good Cobb Salad in Orange County?'
+'Where can I get a good Cobb Salad Near Me in Orange County?'
 Visit us in Seal Beach or Huntington Beach!
 We have serve great cocktails, Craft Beers, and wine.

 Hangout Too Southern Bar & Grill